MY ROLE

 High Fidelity Prototypes

-Once we had gathered a sufficient amount of feedback and finalized our wireframes, we created our prototypes.
-I designed a set of high-fidelity prototypes that enabled our team to conduct robust usability studies with managers simulating real-world scenarios.
-These helped to validate our design decisions and indicated what functionality resonated most with users.
+Once we had gathered a sufficient amount of feedback and finalized our wireframes, we created prototypes of the dashboard.
+I designed and tested high-fidelity prototypes with managers, validating design decisions and identifying most impactful features.

 Above: "My People" manager dashboard landing screen